tomnonnen/aave_compound_bot/README.md

 ### constants.js
 This file contains the addresses of the smart contract of Aave and Uniswap, and the smart contract of the main stable coins on Optimism Mainnet and on Optimism Testnet.
 Furthermore, it contains the readed ABIs of these smart contracts.
 ### contracts.js
-This file contains the ethers js contracts of the smart contracts registered in constants.js
+This file implements the provider (Infura) and the wallet (Metamask) and contains the ethers js contracts of the smart contracts registered in constants.js
 ### DataRecovering.js
 This file recover the datas that we can find here : https://app.aave.com/markets/ \
 So, for each stable coin it recover : the borrow APY rate, the supply APY rate, the max LTV, the OP APY borrow rate, the OP APY supply rate, and if the stable coin is in isolation mode (https://docs.aave.com/developers/whats-new/isolation-mode).